Welcome to 3rd Grade!

 At home, encourage your child to write you a letter, a fiction story, a personal narrative, a list of facts, directions on how to make something, or a poem.
 Most of our homework will be about reading and math, so any way to build writing into your evening or weekend routines will help your young writer!

-Your child has a plastic folder, which is their “Friday Folder.”
+Your child has a yellow plastic folder, which is their “Friday Folder.”
 It is important for your child to develop responsibility with this folder.
 When it comes home, it should be emptied, and returned to school on Monday, ready to use again.

 Paper copies of our weekly newsletter, other paperwork from the school, and any unfinished work will be sent home in this folder.
 Please return any forms and other paperwork in the Friday Folder.